Axway/amplify-central/content/en/docs/connect_manage_environ/connect_aws_gateway/_index.md

 linkTitle: Connect AWS Gateway
 weight: 110
 date: 2021-01-04
+---
-description: Understand why you would want a connected / managed environment for AWS API Gateway within Amplify Central.
+This section explains why you would want a connected / managed environment for AWS API Gateway within Amplify Central.
 Learn how you can govern and monitor the creation / deployment / publishing and subscriptions of the AWS API Gateway hosted APIs in one central location.
----

 ## Why do you want to connect AWS API Gateway and Amplify Central?